compromise-evident/CarbonRecord/README.md

 <br>

-# Why version 2?
+# Why device version 2

-Brushed motors are meant to spin, not jerk; every long once in a while it's unresponsive.
+Brushed motors are meant to spin, not jerk; every long once in a while it was unresponsive.

 <br>